saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 ### Screen 2 – AI Decision Support Panel

-When a radiologist opens a study, NeuroTriage AI presents only the information necessary to support clinical decision-making while avoiding unnecessary AI complexity.
+When a radiologist opens a study, NeuroTriage AI presents only the information required to support clinical decision-making while minimizing cognitive load.

 The panel displays: